 The focus of these wines is to keep production very small and to to have the flexibility to take advantage of sourcing from a number of vineyards from year to year both in Napa and Sonoma.
 Each year they strive to produce excellent quality wines that are priced reasonably.

 David remembers their first commercial vintage was only 15 cases.
-Out of nearly 800 Napa wineries/producers this is the smallest commercial vintage we can recall!
+Out of more than 1,100 Napa Valley based wineries or producers we have visited with, this is the smallest commercial vintage we can recall.
 Once this particular wine had some bottle age, he and Karen put all 15 cases in their truck and drove around the valley in the hopes of selling some.
 Upon arriving at the Wine Garage wine shop in Calistoga they were pleasantly surprised when the owner purchased a significant amount of their total production – he took 6 cases.
 The next year they produced 56 cases and have grown since.

 Noted winemaker Paul Hobbs has made their wines since the first vintage.
 David’s first meeting with Paul was by chance – David’s vineyard manager at the time had a meeting with Paul and invited David to join him at the Red Hen Cantina, a popular Mexican bar sandwiched between several hotels in north Napa.

 David and Paul hit it off immediately so David showed him a list of potential winemakers he was interested in hiring.
 Paul had worked with all the winemakers before and gave his feedback, but then stopped and said “how about I make your wine”.
 David was taken back as the thought of Paul offering this had not crossed his mind.
 When asked why he was interested in making their wine, Paul told him it was because of two reasons – he liked David’s passion and strong interest in learning more about viticulture and that he missed working with a small producer.